The Washington County Water Conservancy District offers programs designed to save home and business owner’s water and money.

 Water Upon Request

 A free program that encourages local restaurants to serve water only to those who request it, saving as much as 1.5 to more than 3 gallons of water per glass.
 For more information or to participate in the program, complete the following form:

 Local hotels and spas can save water, do less laundry and reduce operating costs by encouraging guests to reuse towels during their stay.
 For more information or to participate in the program, complete the following form:

 Other conservation efforts supported or coordinated by the district include:

 - Water-smart Rebates

 - Impact fee increases with size of irrigated landscape

-- Requirement of a water conservation plan from wholesale customers
+- Requires water conservation plan from municipal customers

 - Water-efficient landscape workshops